Skip to content

 Traveling from Albufeira to Amsterdam by Train

-This post is a follow-up from the post from last week.
+This post is a follow-up from last weeks article about traveling from Amsterdam to Albufeira by train.
 I’ve made the decision to ditch the plane because it’s not sustainable at all.
 Last week I shared the outward journey by train from Haarlem to Albufeira.
 Overall conclusion: easier than expected.
 This week I’ll share my return.
 I went from our apartment in Albufeira to Weesp (very close to Amsterdam)in The Netherlands.
 Traveling from Albufeira to Amsterdam by train, how did that go?

 Flying is killing us